KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/External-Keyboards-Article.md

 ## How to collapse the keyboard

-The ``KeyboardContext/isKeyboardCollapsed`` context property can be used to collapse the keyboard, e.g. when an external keyboard is connected.
-KeyboardKit Pro will automatically update this if the context setting's ``KeyboardContext/Settings-swift.struct/isKeyboardAutoCollapseEnabled`` is true.
+The ``KeyboardContext``'s ``KeyboardContext/isKeyboardCollapsed`` property can be used to collapse the keyboard, e.g. when an external keyboard is connected.
+KeyboardKit Pro will automatically update this if the ``Keyboard/Settings/isKeyboardAutoCollapseEnabled`` setting is true.

-The ``KeyboardView`` lets you define which view to show when it's collapsed.
-It defaults to a ``Keyboard/CollapsedView``, which can be set to use any custom content.
+``KeyboardView`` lets you define which view to show when it's collapsed.
+It defaults to a ``Keyboard/CollapsedView``.
+This can be used to display custom content when the keyboard is collapsed.
 See the <doc:Essentials-Article> article for more information.

 ## How to manage external keyboard state